nint22/LegoMosaic/README.md

 prints out the number and type of bricks, as well as cost, to form the real-world Lego set.

+This problem is solved using A* heuristic searching, where the goal is to minimize cost and brick count.

 The input image must have black as a default no-fill color, and be small, since 1 pixel is equal to 1 peg in Lego units.
 The brick definition list is just a text file with integers: the first integer represents the number of colors, which is then followed by three integers